johnymontana/mattermark-graphql-neo4j/README.md

 # mattermark-graphql-neo4j

 Query the Mattermark GraphQL API using Apollo-Client, saving data into Neo4j.
+Read more in [this blog post.](http://www.lyonwj.com/2017/04/27/mattermark-api-graphql-neo4j-startup-funding/)

 ## Instructions